 - 1. Payment Plan or Financial Aid: has made payment arrangements with the Business Office or has completed all items to use financial aid or other means to cover all respective charges.
 This may include the signing of the Intent to Enroll form. - 2.
-Required Documents: Enrollment Verification, Code of Character, Release Form, and any state laws.
+Required Documents: Enrollment Verification, Campus Community ExpectationsCampus state laws.
 The document must be a transcript and not a portfolio, copy of assignments or projects, awards, or certificates.

-&lt;sup>3 If the transcript is derived from a Home School learning experience, the transcript will need to be signed by the parent verifying that the student has completed a secondary school education in compliance with applicable additional document as communicated by admissions.
+2 If the transcript is derived from a Home School learning experience, the transcript will need to be signed by the parent verifying that the student has completed a secondary school education in compliance with applicable

+Community Expectations, Release Form, and any additional document as communicated by admissions.